Registration for the 2026 K12 Innovation Challenge is now closed.

 Empowering Student Futures

 Tallo is a platform that connects students with opportunities for college, internships, and careers.
-In the K12 Innovation Challenge, Tallo provides mentorship and judging support, helping finalists refine their ideas and gain exposure to real-world professional pathways.
+Members of the top 12 finalist teams will be guaranteed an interview with Tallo for a paid 2026 Summer Internship.
 Their CEO, Allison Danielsen, will also serve as a judge during the in-person finals.

 Accredited Online University